-Teachers: A teacher survey was developed and administered in February 2019.
-Results from the 2018/2019 teacher survey show an increase of teachers feeling safe by 4.21%; 90.75% of teachers strongly agree, agree, or are neutral with the following statement, "The school environment is safe for teachers."
-Teachers feel the school environment is safe for students; 90.74% of teachers strongly agree, agree, or are neutral with the following statement, "The school is safe for students."
-The 17/18 teacher survey shows that 100% of teachers believe that student/teacher relationships affect the overall school success.
+Teachers: A teacher survey was developed and administered in early February 2020.
+Results from the 2019/2020 teacher survey show an increase of teachers feeling safe by 7%; 97.7% of teachers strongly agree, agree, or are neutral with the following statement, "The school environment is safe for teachers."
+The 19/20 teacher survey shows that 100% of teachers believe that student/teacher relationships affect the overall school success.
 Based on the LCAP goals assessment survey completed during staff and region meetings, teachers continue to express concern with mental health services available for students.

-Based on the 2017-18 biennial California Healthy Kids Survey, 81% of the 177 students polled responded high or moderate when asked about school connectedness and only 5% of students reported feeling unsafe or very unsafe at school.
+Based on the 2017/18 biennial California Healthy Kids Survey, 81% of the 177 students polled responded high or moderate when asked about school connectedness and only 5% of students reported feeling unsafe or very unsafe at school.
+The California Healthy Kids Survey will be administered in the 20/21 school year.

-Bargaining Unit The LCAP process and timeline were reviewed during monthly meetings between bargaining unit members and County Operated Schools and Programs administration.
-Page 54 of 176 A draft version of the LCAP was reviewed with the Parent Advisory and District English Learner Advisory Committees for input on May 15, 2019.
+Bargaining Unit: The LCAP process and timeline were reviewed during monthly meetings between bargaining unit members and County Operated Schools and Programs administration.

+A draft version of the LCAP was reviewed with the Parent Advisory and District English Learner Advisory Committees for input on May 15, 2019.
 Members and participants were asked to write down any comments and questions they had for the Superintendent's review.
 They were also directed to the SJCOE LCAP website for further questions and comments.
 A draft version of the LCAP was posted on the SJCOE website for public review and comment on May 13, 2019.
 A Public Hearing to present the LCAP, and the budget to the SJCOE Board was held on June 26, 2019.
 The LCAP and Budget were adopted by the SJCOE Board of Education on June 28, 2019.
+Due to the mandated school closure COVID-19 pandemic